 The BMH Loan is a revolving demand loan in the original principal amount of up to \$4,164, of which \$3,568 was funded at closing.
 We collected a fee of \$750 upon closing of the BMH Loan, which was funded from proceeds of the loan.
 Additionally, \$450 of the loan proceeds was allocated to an interest escrow account (the "Interest Escrow").
-Interest on the BMH Loan accrues annually at 2% plus the greater of (i) 5.0% or (ii) the weighted average price paid by us on or in connection with all of our borrowed funds (such weighted average price includes interest rates, loan fees, legal fees and any and all other costs paid by us on our borrowed funds, and, in the case of funds borrowed by us from our affiliates, the weighted average price paid by such affiliate on or in connection with such borrowed funds) ("COF").
+Interest on the BMH Loan accrues annually at 2% (7% starting August 1, 2016) plus the greater of (i) 5.0% or (ii) the weighted average price paid by us on or in connection with all of our borrowed funds (such weighted average price includes interest rates, loan fees, legal fees and any and all other costs paid by us on our borrowed funds, and, in the case of funds borrowed by us from our affiliates, the weighted average price paid by such affiliate on or in connection with such borrowed funds) ("COF").
 Pursuant to the Credit Agreement, interest payments on the BMH Loan are funded from the Interest Escrow, with any shortfall funded by BMH.
 Payments of principal on the BMH Loan are due upon our demand and in accordance with the payment schedule and other terms and conditions set forth in the Credit Agreement.
 The Credit Agreement obligates BMH to make payoffs to us in varying amounts upon the sale or transfer of, or obtaining construction financing for, all or a portion of the property securing the BMH Loan.
 The BMH Loan may be prepaid in whole or in part at any time without penalty; provided, however, that prepayments will not relieve BMH of its obligation to continue to make payments on the BMH Loan as set forth in the Credit Agreement.

 The BMH Loan is secured by a second priority mortgage in residential property consisting of one building lot and a parcel of land of approximately 34 acres which is currently partially under development, all located in the subdivision commonly known as the Hamlets of Springdale in Peters Township, Pennsylvania, a suburb of Pittsburgh, as well as the Interest Escrow.
-The seller of the property securing the BMH Loan retained a third mortgage in the amount of \$400, with a balance of approximately \$323 and \$351 as of December 31, 2013 and 2012, respectively.
-The property securing the BMH Loan is subject to a mortgage in the amount of \$1,146, which is held by United Bank and guaranteed by 84 FINANCIAL, L.P.
-The superior mortgage balance is subtracted from the appraised value of the land in the land valuation detail of the Pennsylvania loan financing receivables at December 31, 2013 in the table detailing the Pennsylvania loans below.
+The seller of the property securing the BMH Loan retained a third mortgage in the amount of \$400, with a balance of approximately \$157 and \$332 as of December 31, 2015 and 2014, respectively.
+The property securing the BMH Loan is subject to a mortgage in the amount of \$1,146, which is held by United Bank and guaranteed by the seller, an independent third party.
+The superior mortgage balance is subtracted from the appraised value of the land in the land valuation detail of the Pennsylvania loan financing receivables at December 31, 2015 and 2014 in the tables detailing the Pennsylvania Loans below.